 Digital service tax (DST)

-The DST was proposed in the 2021 Federal Budget and will apply starting January 1, 2022.
+The DST was proposed in the 2021 Federal Budget and will retroactively apply to in-scope digital services revenues earned since January 1, 2022.
+The government released a revised draft of the Digital Services Tax Act in August 2023 and signaled its intention to impose the DST if a multilateral convention to implement Pillar One of the OECD's two-pillar solution is not implemented by December 31, 2023.
 The proposed DST is a three per cent tax on revenues earned from digital services that rely on the engagement, data and content contributions from Canadian users, including online marketplaces, social media and online advertising.

 Value-added taxes (VAT)

 In addition to income tax, certain value-added taxes (VAT) could apply to business operations in Canada.